Revision rhinoplasty

 Am I a good candidate for surgery?

-The best candidates for secondary rhinoplasty are people who are in good emotional and physical health, as well as realistic about the potential for improvement.
+The best candidates for secondary rhinoplasty are those who are in good emotional and physical health, as well as realistic about the potential improvement.
 A person with a secondary nasal problem should strive for improvement, not perfection.

 Depending on the type of deformity, nasal shape or function may or may not be completely improved..